awsdocs/amazon-efs-user-guide/doc_source/getting-started.md

 + [Step 3: Transfer Files to Amazon EFS Using AWS DataSync](gs-step-four-sync-files.md)
 + [Step 4: Clean Up Resources and Protect Your AWS Account](gs-step-five-cleanup.md)

+**Note**
+The new Amazon EFS management console is not available in the following AWS Regions: Europe \(Milan\) Region, Africa \(Cape Town\) Region, Beijing and Ningxia Regions, or AWS GovCloud \(US\)\.
+If you are accessing the Amazon EFS console in these regions, you can access the user documentation for that console experience here: [ AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.

 ## Assumptions<a name="gs-assumptions"></a>

 For this exercise, we assume the following: